Marcelosmbrrr/basic_devops/README.md

-# About the future content
+# About
 Basic knowledge about Devops for a software developer.
 # Main Topics:

 <p>Git and Github [V]</p>